jordansissel/fpm/docs/cli-reference.rst

 * ``--freebsd-origin ABI``
     - Sets the FreeBSD 'origin' pkg field
 * ``--freebsd-osversion VERSION``
-    - Sets the FreeBSD 'version' pkg field, ie. 12 or 13, use '*' for all.
+    - Sets the FreeBSD 'version' pkg field, ie 12 or 13, use '*' for all.

 gem
 ---